 The thoracic spine is the middle section of the spine, between the neck and bottom of the rib cage.
-Arthritis in the mid back is not as common as arthritis in the neck or low back.
-Thoracic arthritis simply means wear and tear in the mid back.
+Arthritis in the mid-back is not as common as arthritis in the neck or low back.
+Thoracic arthritis simply means wear and tear in the mid-back.
 This is also called degeneration or degenerative disc disease.
-It is less common in the thoracic spine because our thoracic spine moves less than our neck and low back.

-Arthritis in the mid back usually presents as pain and stiffness.
+Arthritis in the mid-back usually presents as pain and stiffness.
 If the arthritis is extensive, bone spurs, ligament thickening and loss of the height of the intervertebral disc can be significant.
-When this occurs, it is possible to pinch the spinal nerves or spinal cord.
-In this situation, neurological symptoms such as numbness, tingling and muscle weakness can occur.
+When this occurs, it is possible to compress the spinal nerves or spinal cord.
+In this situation, neurological symptoms such as numbness, tingling and muscle weakness may occur.

 Treatment for thoracic arthritis will depend on the severity of the condition.
-In most cases chiropractic and physiotherapy will focus on improving stiffness and pain.
-At times, if the arthritis is extension a surgical opinion may be necessary.
+In most cases, chiropractic and physiotherapy will focus on improving stiffness and pain.
+At times, if the arthritis is advanced a surgical opinion may be necessary.
 Exercise therapy delivered by a chiropractor or physiotherapy is important to improve the symptoms of thoracic arthritis.